How to Properly Use Your Knee Scooter (A Step-by-Step Guide)

 Janelle - Los Angeles, CA Christine - Concord Township, OH Christine - Concord, OH

-Once you've mastered your knee walker, you can now spend your time focusing on your recovery.
+Once you've mastered how to operate your knee scooter, you can now spend your time focusing on your recovery.
 With the help of a knee walker you should now be able to resume most (if not all) of your regular activities.

 We find many customers are able to return back to work, do household chores and even go on vacation!